baharmon/lectures/content/point-cloud-aesthetics/_index.md

 ## Time Series
 ### [Biomass](https://xyz.cct.lsu.edu/data/hilltop/meadow.html)
 {{< note >}}
 Time series of point clouds can also be numerically analyzed to study spatiotemporal phenomena.
-Thus change over time can also be represented quantitatively with numerical analyses of spatiotemporal phenomena rendered as three-dimensional scatter plots.
-Three-dimensional scatter plots are another type of point cloud – sets of x, y, and z coordinates generated by numerical analysis that represent data spatially.
+Analyses can be rendered as three-dimensional scatter plots, another type of point cloud.
 {{< /note >}}

 ---